openmopac/openmopac.github.io/content/about/history/index.md

 ![MolSSI](molssi.png)

 In 2019, Stewart began a partnership with the Molecular Science Software Institute (MolSSI) to migrate MOPAC into an open-source software project.
-On the technical side, this process involved improving the portability of MOPAC's code base, reorganizing its to be easier to understand and contribute to, adapting its building, testing, and distribution to the modern open-source ecosystem, fixing some performance issues, and adding new interfaces to improve accessibility.
+On the technical side, this process involved improving the portability of MOPAC's code base, reorganizing it to be easier to understand and contribute to, adapting its building, testing, and distribution to the modern open-source ecosystem, fixing some performance issues, and adding new interfaces to improve accessibility.
 On the social side, this involved contacting and coordinating with various stakeholders and collecting essential institutional knowledge.
 This process concluded in 2022 with a legal transfer of MOPAC's intellectual property to Virginia Tech and its first open-source release.